North Coast Water Board Program Priorities

 The role of the Enforcement program is to ensure that violations of orders and permits result in firm, fair, and consistent enforcement through direct actions; to develop policies and guidance for efficient and effective enforcement; to identify enforcement goals, priorities and performance metrics that ensure program transparency; and to evaluate enforcement capabilities to address program improvements.

-- Achieve Program Performance Target 1: 80% of Class A priority violations identified in 2023 will result in formal enforcement or an investigative order pursuant to California Water Code section 13267 within 18 Months of Discovery.
+- 80% of Class A priority violations identified in 2024 will result in formal enforcement or an investigative order pursuant to California Water Code section 13267 within 18 Months of Discovery.

-- Achieve Program Performance Target 2: Issue enforcement actions to impose Minimum Mandatory Penalties (MMPs) in all cases within 18 months from the date of violation (80% of all violations).
+- Issue enforcement actions to impose Minimum Mandatory Penalties (MMPs) for NPDES wastewater facilities within 18 months from the date of violation (80% of all violations).

-- Update the Regional Water Board on Enforcement Priorities and Formal Enforcement Case Screening Criteria – August 2024.
+- Update the North Coast Water Board on Enforcement Priorities and Formal Enforcement Case Screening Criteria at its August 2025 Board Meeting.
 Current North Coast discretionary enforcement priorities:

 - Waste discharge violations associated with site development and use for cannabis cultivation without applicable permits.